Skip to content Skip to main navigation Skip to footer

 QUALIFYING YEAR FOR SPRINT REGATTA AGE CHANGES

-(women age will change only in these divisions to reflect IVF age requirements during a qualifying year)
+(women’s ages will change only in these divisions to reflect IVF age requirements during a qualifying year)

 MASTER